Title-transfer theory of contract: Implications

 Since the TTToC is based on property rights, it is compatible with the non-aggression principle.
 According to the proponents of the theory, the TTToC ensures ownership of every owned good is well defined at any point in time.
 Contracts regarding unalienable property titles are not binding.
 Some argue that since ownership of one's body is unalienable, voluntary slavery contracts are not binding under the TTToC.
 Promises that are not made with the intention of being legally binding are also non-enforceable under the TTToC.

+Criticism

+In their 2022 paper, Contract Theory, Title Transfer, and Libertarianism, Dominiak and Fegley offer a critique of the Title Transfer Theory of contracts (TTT), libertarian theorists.
+They claim in the paper that TTT cannot consistently explain contract enforceability even on its own.